mennolui/wp-foyer/README.txt

 == Upgrade Notice ==

+= 1.4.0 =
+Introduces a brand new way to build slides: choose a format, then a background.
+Check the changelog for all details.

 = 1.3.2 =
 Fixes some issues and brings some minor enhancements.
 Check the changelog for all details.